taocpp/PEGTL/doc/Contrib-and-Examples.md

 * Grammar rules to parse Lua-style long (or raw) string literals.
 * Ready for production use.

+###### `<tao/pegtl/contrib/to_string.hpp>`

+Utility function `to_string<>()` that converts template classes with arbitrary sequences of characters as template arguments into a `std::string` that contains these characters.

 ###### `<tao/pegtl/contrib/tracer.hpp>`

-* Control class that prints debug trace information to `std::cerr` during a parsing run.
+* Control class that prints a line of information to `std::cerr`
+  1. when and where a rule is attempted to match,
+  2. when and where a rule succeeded to match,
+  3. when and where a rule failed to match.

 ###### `<tao/pegtl/contrib/unescape.hpp>`

-This file does not contain a grammar, but rather:
+This file contains helpers to unescape JSON and C and similar escape sequences.

 * Utility functions frequently needed to unescape escape-sequences.
 * Action classes that perform unescaping of escape-sequences.